ryrob30/mobile-services.en/help/using/acquisition-main/c-marketing-links-builder/t-create-edit-adobe-links/t-create-edit-adobe-links.md

     * **(Required)** In **[!UICONTROL Fallback URL]**, specify the URL that users are directed to when a destination cannot be matched (for example, if the user is on a desktop or another platform that does not match a destination rule).
     * In **[!UICONTROL Marketing Link Options]**, select **[!UICONTROL Interstitials]** or **[!UICONTROL Universal and App Links]**.

-      For more information, see [Interstitials](/help/using/acquisition-main/c-marketing-links-builder/t-create-edit-adobe-links/t-interstitials.md) or [Universal links and app links](/help/using/c-manage-app-settings/c-mob-confg-app/c-universal-app-links.md).
+      For more information, see [Interstitials](/help/using/acquisition-main/c-marketing-links-builder/t-create-edit-adobe-links/t-interstitials.md) or [Apple Universal Links and Android App Links](/help/using/c-manage-app-settings/c-mob-confg-app/c-universal-app-links.md).

     * **(Conditional)** If **[!UICONTROL Universal or App Links]** is selected, in **[!UICONTROL Custom Path]**, users can define the URL path after the domain with any query parameter.
-For more information, see [Universal links and app links](/help/using/c-manage-app-settings/c-mob-confg-app/c-universal-app-links.md).
+For more information, see [Apple Universal Links and Android App Links](/help/using/c-manage-app-settings/c-mob-confg-app/c-universal-app-links.md).

 1. Click **[!UICONTROL Edit Deep Link Interstitial]** and configure the link.